HOME >> Student Recruitment

 3) How to decide on a research theme:

 As I supervise students, I realize that it is often still difficult for first-year master's students to come up with a research theme on their own.
 It is very difficult for students to come up with a research theme that will produce enough results to be submitted to an academic journal in the short two-year period of the master's program.
-I have several joint research projects with private companies (machine manufacturers, shipbuilders, etc.) and research institutes (JAXA), so if there is no strong preference for a research theme, I let the students work on a joint research theme.
+I have several joint research projects with private companies (machine manufacturers, construction companies, etc.) and research institutes (AIST), so if they do not have a strong preference for a research theme, I have them work on a joint research theme.

 However, if a student has a strong desire for a research theme, we will of course consider it.
 The interesting part of research is to realize one's own ideas.
 The research theme itself is also an idea.
 We encourage students to come up with many ideas for what technology would be good and what technology should be available, and to choose the best one.
-I believe that graduate school is a valuable time for students to realize their own ideas and develop their abilities to realize their dreams.
+I think graduate school is a valuable time for realizing your ideas and developing the ability to realize your dreams.

 4) The good thing about young faculty members:

-I am relatively young at 45 years old (as of April 22, 2024), and I am not at all dignified due to my baby face and small stature, but I think to myself that this makes it easier for students to talk to me.
+I am 46 years old (as of December 24, 2024) and relatively young.
+I do not have any dignity at all, but I think to myself that this makes it easier for students to talk to me.

 (5) My favorite way to explain